codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you get when you cross a chicken with a skunk?
-A fowl smell!
+Why doesn't the Chimney-Sweep call out sick from work?
+Because he's used to working with a flue.

 ## Daily Trivia

-What was the first commerically available computer processor?
+What major programming language does Unreal Engine 4 use?
- 1. Intel 486SX
+ 1. Assembly
- 2. TMS 1000
+ 2. C++
- 3. AMD AM386
+ 3. C#
- 4. Intel 4004
+ 4. ECMAScript

 <details>
   <summary>Answer</summary>
-  Intel 4004
+  C++
 </details>